 AVAILABILITY AND LITTLE WAIT TIME

 Often with new construction, you’ll have to wait to move in while the final touches are being put on the home.
-But buying older homes in Council Bluffs usually means that you can move in right away (if that is, you don’t plan to make any renovations).
+But buying older homes in Omaha usually means that you can move in right away (if that is, you don’t plan to make any renovations).

 And buying an older home is, most of the time, a good investment, often a better investment than buying a newer home.
 The supply of older homes is, naturally, shrinking, but the demand for them remains strong.
 And those larger lots, which are also becoming fewer, help older homes remain or increase their value.